AkiraBrand/AkiraBrand.github.io/index.md

 - [Advice for Technical Writing](https://css-tricks.com/advice-for-technical-writing/)
 - [How to Write a Blog Post (general)](https://blog.hubspot.com/marketing/how-to-start-a-blog)

+### Supercharge your Workshops

+- [Liberating Structures: USE THESE.
+These are magic for classroom and workshop engagement.] (http://www.liberatingstructures.com/)

 ### Free Pics for your Blog

 - [Unsplash](https://unsplash.com/)